dhruvrajan/tensorflow-keras-java/README.md

 The project builds with [sbt](https://www.scala-sbt.org/).
 You may need to edit `build.sbt` to adjust `tfClassifer`.

+## clean-up

+_Note:_ datasets are currently cached in `~/.keras`.
+This should use system default cache directories in the future, instead.

 -------

 Below are the original README notes.